saravr/android-compose-template/README.md

 # How to start

+Note: Sample built using these steps is at https://github.com/saravr/recipe-list-android.

 ## Setup
 1. Follow "Quick Adds" section below and complete the setup, do Gradle sync!
 2. Create the following directories under the app source root: api/service, di, model, repository, ui/viewmodel